OREOREOREOREORE/OREOREOREOREORE/README.md

 - ⚡ Fun fact: ...
 -->
 ## I have a cool name. oreeeeoreoreooooo
-But, Hey I'm Alan! 😁
+But, Hey this is Alan! 😁

 WELCOME to this little place....